Giskard-AI/giskard/python-client/docs/guides/upload/index.md

 ## 2. Create a Giskard client

-To create a Giskard client please, execute the following Python code:
+To create a Giskard client, please execute the following Python code:

 ```python
 from giskard import GiskardClient